 Approximately 4 hours extra time to be given in addition to lesson commitment.
 Visits to galleries and museums are an exciting and important activity for students in their spare time.
-Life drawing, if possible, will run as an extra provision.
+Life drawing will run after school in the Autumn term, for a total of 5 sessions.